dnielsen/spoutlet/README.md

 Campsite Install Instructions:
 ==

-Must use UBUNTU 12.04 LTS (won't work on UBUNTU 14.04 becuase Symfony2.0 requires PHP 5.4 which won't run on UBUNTU 14.04)
+Must use UBUNTU 16.04 LTS

 1. Download and extract Campsite zip OR install git and clone repo from GitHub